ddimatos/ddimatos.github.io/_posts/2022-12-07-ibm-zos-core-release-1_4_0.md

 <ins>Significant redesign</ins>

-`zos_copy` has been redesigned to allow for data sets to be defined using option `dest_data_set` and which follows our precedence rules that control the order in which the destination data set is written.
+`zos_copy` has been redesigned to allow for data sets to be defined using option `dest_data_set` which follows our precedence rules that control the order in which the destination data is written.
 Since `zos_data_set` and `zos_copy` are two of the most frequently used modules, we decided to enhance ``zos_copy`` so that with few more lines of code, you can also create data sets to copy data from within the `zos_copy` module.